RaoAhmed/Analyze-a-Large-Dataset-of-Fraud-in-Financial-Payment-Services/README.md

 5. **TRANSFER** involves moving money from one user’s account to another user’s account.

 You will also see two fields related to fraud tagging. **IsFlaggedFraud** is fraud detected by their automation system while **IsFraud** is fraud that truly occurred.

-## Purpose
-Being able to query and visualize large datasets helps provide critical information for which areas need additional investment.
-This is not limited to financial systems but internal computer information systems as well.